Jake-Fieldhouse/me/README.md

 ## Previewing the site locally

 You can view the site directly by opening `index.html` in any modern web browser.
-If you prefer to serve it via a local server (useful for testing on mobile devices), run:
+If you prefer to serve it via a local server (useful for viewing on mobile devices), run:

 ```bash
 python3 -m http.server